SmileYuhao/StreamingAlgorithmsXPath/readme.md

-###Streaming Algorithms for XPath
+### Streaming Algorithms for XPath

 > The objective of this programming assignment is to be able to implement and analyze efficient algorithms for fragments of XPath queries.

+1. Preliminaries

-1. Preliminaries	This assignment will use the streaming format for the XML.
+	This assignment will use the streaming format for the XML.
 An XML document will be given as input to the implemented algorithms a whitespace delimited file having the following format:

 	```
-	0|1 <whitespace> element1  	0|1 <whitespace> element2
+	0|1 <whitespace> element1
+  	0|1 <whitespace> element2
   	```
   	where 0|1 is a bit indicating a startElement or endElement event respectively, and element is the name of the element.

+2. Assignments
-2. Assignments	* Assignment 1 - SimpleQuery
+	* Assignment 1 - SimpleQuery

 		Implement a streaming algorithm for XPath queries of the form
 		<p align="center">//e<sub>1</sub>/e<sub>2</sub>/.../e<sub>n</sub></p>